-- Operations support — as an air traffic and aerospace battle manager or flight operations officer, where you’ll provide target information, coordinate refuelling, digitally map terrain and plan missions
+- operations support — as an air traffic and aerospace battle manager or flight operations officer, where you’ll provide target information, coordinate refueling, digitally map terrain and plan missions

 The areas of responsibility are split into squadrons, and you’ll manage a squadron with other officers who have also earned their rank or 'commission'.

 Experienced: £31,000 to £34,000 (Flying Officer)

 Highly Experienced: £47,000 (Flight Lieutenant) to £105,250 (Air Commodore)

 If your job involves flying, you're entitled to flying pay as well as a basic salary.

 All RAF staff receive private health and dental care as part of their salary package.

 You could move from Pilot Officer to Flying Officer, then Flight Lieutenant.
 You'll need to compete for promotion beyond the role of Flight Lieutenant.
 If you’re a graduate, you may be able to get a faster promotion through the ranks.

 You could move into a wide range of careers once you leave the RAF.
 Your career choices will depend on your skills, training and qualifications.